pimcore/pimcore/doc/Development_Documentation/02_MVC/00_Controller.md

     }

     /**
-     * Example using the @Template annotation and auto-resolving the template using the controller/action name.
+     * Example using the #[Template] attribute to resolve the view.
-     * The frontend controller also provides methods to add response headers via annotation without having
+     * The frontend controller also provides methods to add response headers or via attributes without having
      * access to the final response object (as it is automatically created when rendering the view).
      *
-     * @Template
      */
+     #[Template('/default/header.html.twig')]
      #[ResponseHeader(key: "X-Foo", values: ["123456", "98765"])]
     public function headerAction(Request $request)
     {